marcelosperalta/bootcamp_dci/191210/README.txt

 man ...
 press q to quit

-sudo apt-get install npm (React)

 npm = Node Package Manager
 https://en.wikipedia.org/wiki/Npm_(software)

+sudo apt-get install npm (React packet install)

-sudo apt-get update
+sudo apt-get update (upgrades everything installed on the machine)

 nano app.txt
 less app.txt

-. = in Linux is the current directory
-.. = in Linux is the directory up
-../.. = two level up

 rmdir: The rmdir command will delete an empty directory.
 To delete a directory and all of its contents recursively, use rm -r instead.